Oak and Wood Cabinets – How do Decide Whether to Stain or Paint

 If you chose mostly C’s, it looks to me like you’re ready to do some painting.
 Or maybe YOU aren’t ready, but your cabinets are.
 Remember, just because it’s WOOD, doesn’t mean it’s GOOD.

-And as you may know by now, there are many factors that can devalue the look of wood, which in turn, can devalue your home.
+And as you now know, there are many factors that can devalue the look of wood, which in turn, can devalue your home.
 I know, there are oodles of hubbies out there who can’t understand how wood cabinets can be a BAD thing, I mean, they’re SOLID WOOD and you CAN’T PAINT WOOD!
 But just think, if you paint them, they’ll still be solid wood – they’ll just look better.

 Let’s hit that baby one more time (Brittany Spears style)…